Jono711/PCSCproject/README.md

 First, it seems important to precise that the code structure is easily available via [Doxygen](http://www.doxygen.nl/), it uses [Google_test](https://github.com/google/googletest) and is implemented with a wide range of error handling.
 Then let's see the special features implemented through each class.

-* Input: A parent class that souldn't be used directly.
-It is not purely virtual since it is an attributes in the "Run" class, which allows to elegantly switch it one of its daughter class during construction.
+* Input: A parent class that shouldn't be used directly.
+It is not purely virtual since it is an attributes in the "Run" class, which allows to elegantly switch it into one of its daughter classes during construction.
 Contains the "generate()" method that returns the x and y coordinates.

 * InputCreator: One of the two daughter class of "Input".
 The "generate()" method allows to translate a function given as a string (following a certain syntax) to double values for y(x).